Human artificial chromosome: History

 HACs were first constructed de novo in 1997 by adding alpha-satellite DNA to telomeric and genomic DNA in human HT1080 cells.
 This resulted in an entirely new microchromosome that contained DNA of interest, as well as elements allowing it to be structurally and mitotically stable, such as telomeric and centromeric sequences.
 Due to the difficulty of de novo HAC formation, this method has largely been abandoned.

 Construction methods

 There are currently two accepted models for the creation of human artificial chromosome vectors.
 The first is to create a small minichromosome by altering a natural human chromosome.
 This is accomplished by truncating the natural chromosome, followed by the introduction of unique genetic material via the Cre-Lox system of recombination.
 The second method involves the literal creation of a novel chromosome de novo.
 Progress regarding de novo HAC formation has been limited, as many large genomic fragments will not successfully integrate into de novo vectors.
 Another factor limiting de novo vector formation is limited knowledge of what elements are required for construction, specifically centromeric sequences.
-However, challenges involving centromeric sequences have begun to be overcome.
+Challenges involving centromeric sequences are being overcome.